Salé: Republic of Salé

-20th-century socio-political development
+20th century

 During the decades preceding the independence of Morocco, Salé was the stronghold of some "national movement" activists.
 The reading of the "Latif" (a politically charged prayer to God, read in mosques in loud unison) was launched in Salé and became popular in some cities of Morocco.

 A petition against the so-called "Berber Dahir" (a decree that allowed some Berber-speaking areas of Morocco to continue using Berber Law, as opposed to Sharia Law) was given to Sultan Mohamed V and the Resident General of France.
 The petition and the "Latif" prayer led to the withdrawal and adjustment of the so-called "Berber Decree" of May 1930.
 The activists who opposed the "Berber Decree" apparently feared that the explicit recognition of the Berber Customary Law (a very secular-minded Berber tradition) would threaten the position of Islam and its Sharia law system.
 Others believed that opposing the French-engineered "Berber Decree" was a means to turn the table against the French occupation of Morocco.